matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 ```

 - shutdown(): Initiates an orderly shutdown in which previously submitted tasks are executed, but no new tasks will
-be accepted
+be accepted.
 - shutdownNow(): Attempts to stop all actively executing tasks, halts the processing of waiting tasks, and
-returns a list of the tasks that were awaiting execution
+returns a list of the tasks that were awaiting execution.
-- In above example, if your tasks are taking more time to complete, you can change if condition to while condition
+- In above example, if your tasks are taking more time to complete, you can change if condition to while condition.

 - Replace
 ```java